Skip to main content

 curology bottle

-Curology can treat rosacea with proven effective ingredients like ivermectin, metronidazole, and azelaic acid, using a personalized prescription formula created by one of our licensed in-house dermatology providers.
-Good news—we’ll cover your first month!
-Just pay $4.95 (plus tax) to cover shipping and handling.*
+Curology can treat rosacea with proven effective ingredients like ivermectin, metronidazole, and azelaic acid, using a personalized prescription formula** prescribed by one of our licensed in-house dermatology providers.

 FAQs